Plyboard vs Gypsum Board: Understanding The Core Differences

 As sustainable building becomes more important, innovations in both plyboard and gypsum board production are expected.
 Plyboard made with eco-friendly adhesives and gypsum board with improved recyclability are on the horizon, offering more sustainable choices for builders.

-What is The Primary Difference Between Plyboard And Gypsum Board?
+What Is The Primary Difference Between Plyboard And Gypsum Board?

 Plyboard is a wood-based material known for its strength and versatility, while gypsum board is a lightweight, fire-resistant material used mainly for walls and ceilings.

-Which Material is Better For Moisture-Prone Areas?
+Which Material Is Better For Moisture-Prone Areas?

 Plyboard, especially waterproof varieties, is better suited for moisture-prone areas like kitchens and bathrooms, as gypsum board can deteriorate when exposed to water.